 We expect our members to act in good faith, respect each other’s boundaries, and take ownership of their actions.
 Mistakes are bound to happen, but they can help us grow and better ourselves if we take them as opportunities to learn.

 The basis of accountability and respect is open, conscientious communication.
 If you feel you’ve said something awkward, it’s good to acknowledge it right away.
-Similarly, if you feel comfortable addressing something you heard that was problematic, that too is something you may consider responding to immediately, carefully, and compassionately.
+Similarly, if you feel comfortable addressing something you experienced or observed that was problematic, that too is something you may consider responding to immediately, carefully, and compassionately.
 If you need help addressing a situation, there are options available to you, from informal resolution processes to official university policies (and you can find resources for doing so in the protocols and code of conduct section of this document).

 COLLEGIALITY & SERVICE